Nibble

-In computing, a nibble, also spelled nybble to match byte, is a unit of information that is an aggregation of four-bits; half of a byte/octet.
-The unit is alternatively called nyble, nybl, half-byte or tetrade.
-In networking or telecommunications, the unit is often called a semi-octet, quadbit, or quartet.
+In computing, a nibble, also spelled nybble to match byte, is a unit of information consisting of four bits, equivalent to one half of a byte or octet (data units of eight-bit length).
+The unit is alternatively called a nybl, half-byte or tetrad.
+In computer networking and telecommunications, the unit is also sometimes called a semi-octet, quadbit, or quartet.

-As a nibble can represent sixteen (2^{4}) possible values, a nibble value is often shown as a hexadecimal digit (hex digit).
-A byte is two nibbles, and therefore, a value can be shown as two hex digits.
+A nibble uses four digits in binary positional notation (base 2) to encode one of sixteen ($2^4$) possible values, representing the same amount of information stored by two digits in the quaternary numeral system (base 4) or just a single hexadecimal ("hex") digit (base 16).
+That functional equivalence allows nibbles to typically be represented by a single hex digit, and likewise, byte values by a pair of hex digits.

-Four-bit computers use nibble-sized data for storage and operations; as the word unit.
-Such computers were used in early microprocessors, pocket calculators and pocket computers.
-They continue to be used in some microcontrollers.
-In this context, 4-bit groups were sometimes also called characters rather than nibbles.
+Four-bit computers use nibble-sized data for storage and operations, in the form of the word unit.
+Such computers were used in early microprocessors, pocket calculators and pocket computers, and continue to be used in some microcontrollers.
+In this context, 4-bit groups were sometimes also called characters or digits rather than nibbles.

 History

 The term nibble originates from its representing half a byte, with byte a homophone of the English word bite.

-Around 1958, David B. Benson might have originated the term.
-As a professor emeritus at Washington State University in a 2014 interview, he recalled that he playfully used (and might have possibly coined) the term nibble as half a byte and unit of storage required to hold a binary-coded decimal (BCD) digit when talking to a programmer from Los Alamos Scientific Laboratory at that time.
+David B. Benson may have coined its use to describe four-bit values as a joke while working as a professor at Washington State University in 1958.

 In 1977, an early use of the spelling nybble for the term was recorded within the consumer-banking technology group at Citibank.
-It created a pre-ISO 8583 standard for transactional messages between cash machines and Citibank's data centers that used the basic data unit nabble.
+It created a pre-ISO 8583 standard for transactional messages between ATMs and Citibank's data centers that used the basic data unit nabble.

-In the early 1980s, the alternative spelling nybble reflected the spelling of byte, as noted in editorials of Kilobaud and Byte.
+In the early 1980s, the alternative spelling nybble reflected the spelling of byte, as noted in editorials of Kilobaud Microcomputing and Byte.